johan-gorter/autopilot/promts.md

 Put this in a markdown document for reference

 ## Template
 Create a blank plain template.html page that can be used as a starting point for pages like create-issue.html.
-It is styled using bulma.
-It includes a navbar. htmx loads the user menu.
+It is styled using tailwind css and includes htmx.
+It includes a navbar in a contrast color with a home link. htmx loads the user menu that is placed at the end of the navbar.
 There is one placeholder where the main page content can be placed.

-please make the navbar stand out using a background color

 ## New issue
 provide client.md issue.yml new-issue.md template.html

 create the new-issue.html page. it contains inline javascript for the client side logic and interacts with the server using /api.

+add more tailwind styling to the form and add validations